Indonesian houndshark: Morphology

-The Indonesian houndshark (Hemitriakis indroyonoi) is a species of houndshark in the genus Hemitriakis.
-It is a tropical houndshark, known from the eastern Indonesian islands of Bali and Lombok, in the Indian Ocean.
-It was described by William T. White, Leonard J.V.
-Compagno, and Dharmadi in 2009.
+A recent study conducted by Agus Arifin Sentosa and Umi Chodrijah between the years of 2016-2019 in fisheries around Southern West Nusa Tenggara was done with 454 Indonesian houndsharks to measure their length-weight measurements.
+Before this study, there was virtually no information on these measurements.
+This study suggests that if these sharks are continuously caught their population will decline significantly because of their slow growth rate.
 Females give birth to live young, with no placenta or yolk sac, and can have between six and 11 pups in one litter.
 When born, the pups measure 28–30 cm long.
 At first maturity, the houndsharks measure 90 cm, and males can go on to reach a maximum length of 120 cm, while females can reach a maximum length of 115 cm.
+Their gestational period is unknown and it is assumed that they live roughly around 10 years.
+White et al. study found that male houndsharks matured at a length of 92-95 cm and females roughly around 100 cm.